Skeletonxf/reddit-configurable-reply-bot/README.md

+This python version is now unmaintained, and remains here for archival purposes only.

 # reddit-sexuality-definition-bot

 This repo contains a python script for automated running of a bot to repspond to comments to provide set definitions